 Life sort of imitated art one September day 13 years ago.
 A 12-year old boy named Ryan Korengel and his friends kept playing in worsening conditions.
 Of course they did – they were 12-year old boys… would you expect anything less?
 A tree branch fell on Ryan, injuring him severely.

 Ryan’s parents promptly sued everyone who had touched a golf club that day, including the Hamilton County, Ohio (Cincinnati) Park District.
 Of course they did – they were 21st century American parents… would you expect anything less?

-The interesting note is that, after last week’s decision on summary judgment, this case is finally set for trial some 11 years after the event being litigated.
+The interesting note is that, after a 2019 decision on summary judgment, this case was finally set for trial some 11 years after the event being litigated.
 Young Ryan can now legally swill a beer while he plays the front nine.
 He’s still playing golf (now in college), although the tree injury left him partially disabled.
 His story has been told on the Golf Channel, and it’s sort of inspiring.

-But part of the tragedy for Ryan and the defendants and everyone involved (except the lawyers, of course) is that the case is in its second decade.
+But part of the tragedy for Ryan and the defendants and everyone involved (except the lawyers, of course) is that the case took more than a decade.
 The only thing longer and more tedious than watching 18 holes of golf is watching the American justice system.